Sidd5arth/weather-app/README.md

 ✏ App fetches data from a weather api via axios and shows one week data.

+✏ The App the designed by me in figma!

 LIVE APP DEPLOYED ON VERCEL - https://weather-app-rho-mocha.vercel.app/